Updated January 31st, 2019.

 If you prefer to be in the city, there are a variety of hostels and guesthouses that are suitable for budget travellers.

 - El Mochilero is a cheap and cheerful favourite with backpackers with beds from $9 US per night.
+The owner, staff and pet tortoise are all super friendly and happy to help!

 - El Centurión is perfect for couples, flashpackers and those in need of some comfort on their backpacking trip.
 With amazing rooms, hot showers and delicious breakfast included in the price, sometimes it’s nice to treat yourself!
 Rooms start at $23 US and breakfast is included.